brandtbucher/cpython/Doc/library/dis.rst

    .. versionadded:: 3.10

-.. opcode:: MATCH_KEYS
+.. opcode:: CHECK_DUPLICATE_KEYS (count)

-   TOS is a tuple of mapping keys, and TOS1 is the match subject.
-If TOS1 contains all of the keys in TOS, push a :class:`tuple` containing the corresponding values.
-Otherwise, push ``None``.

-   .. versionadded:: 3.10
+   Check the top *count* items on the stack for duplicates.
+If so, raise a :exc:`ValueError`.

-   .. versionchanged:: 3.11
+   .. versionadded:: 3.11
-      Previously, this instruction also pushed a boolean value indicating success (``True``) or failure (``False``).

 .. opcode:: STORE_NAME (namei)